-Dr. Wasserlauf is personally invested in his patients’ outcomes.
+Dr. Wasserlauf, specializing in sports medicine, surgery of the shoulder and knee, and joint replacement surgery, is personally invested in his patients’ outcomes.
 He employs non-operative treatment methods, when possible, to take advantage of the body’s ability to heal itself.
-When surgery is necessary, he is skilled in minimally-invasive techniques for shoulder, knee and sports injuries.
-He utilizes the most advanced techniques for joint preservation and joint replacement surgery.
-Dr. Wasserlauf has developed a reputation for connecting with his patients, a rarity in today’s rushed practices, which leads to a high level of patient satisfaction.
+When surgery is necessary, he is skilled in minimally invasive techniques for shoulder, knee, and sports injuries.
+As a skilled surgeon, he utilizes the most advanced techniques for joint preservation and joint replacement surgery.

 Medical School: Columbia University College of Physicians and Surgeons, New York City

 Residency in Orthopedics: New York, Orthopedic Hospital at Columbia University

 Fellowship: in Sports Medicine – Washington University/Barnes-Jewish Hospital in St. Louis

 Board-certified by the American Board of Orthopaedic Surgeons (ABOS)

 Diplomat, American Academy of Orthopaedic Surgeons (AAOS)